mossprescott/pynand/README.md

 working as intended, we'll come back and clean it up so the exercises are ready to solve._

 First clone the repo and run `pytest`.
-If your environment is set up, you should see a lot of errors, because none of the components are implemented yet (except `Nand`, which you get for free).
+If your environment is set up, you should see a lot of failing tests, because none of the components are implemented yet (except `Nand`, which you get for free).

-Now open `project01.py` in a text editor and replace the `___`s in the body of the `mkNot` function with references to the input so that it computes the expected result.
+Now open `project01.py` in a text editor, find the `mkNot` function, and replace the `___`s with references to the inputs so that it computes the expected result.

 Run `pytest test_01.py`.
 If `test_not` passes, you can move on to the next component.